Geranium Essential Oil

 Strength of Initial Aroma

-Floral, fresh, sweet, with a fruity note.
+Floral, fresh, sweet, slightly fruity.

 Geranium Essential Oil Uses

-Major Constituents of Moroccan Geranium Oil
+Major Constituents of Egyptian Geranium Oil

 See Essential Oil Safety for more complete list of constituents and for constituent lists of Geranium Oil sourced from various regions.

 [B.M.
 Lawrence, Essential Oils 1981-1987 (Wheaton: Allured Publishing, 1989), 119-121.
 B.M.
 Lawrence, Progress in Essential Oils.
 (Perfumer & Flavorist 21 no. 6, 1996), 58-62.
 B.M.
 Lawrence, Progress in Essential Oils.
 (Perfumer & Flavorist 23 no. 1, 1999), 56-61.
 Sources cited in Robert Tisserand and Rodney Young, Essential Oil Safety (Second Edition.
 United Kingdom: Churchill Livingstone Elsevier, 2014), 293.]

 Tisserand and Young caution that a drug interaction may occur if using drugs metabolized by CYP2B6.
 They indicate that the Geranium Oil possesses a low risk of skin sensitization and recommend a dermal maximum of 17.5%.
 Reading Tisserand and Young's full profile is recommended.
 [Robert Tisserand and Rodney Young, Essential Oil Safety (Second Edition.
 United Kingdom: Churchill Livingstone Elsevier, 2014), 293.]